-The Project Complaint Mechanism (PCM) has received a Complaint in relation to the EBRD's financing of the South-West Corridor Road Project in Kazakhstan, seeking a Problem-solving Initiative and Compliance Review, regarding allegations of non-compliance with a Relevant EBRD Policy.
+The Project Complaint Mechanism (PCM) has received a Complaint in relation to the EBRD's financing of the South-West Corridor Road Project in Kazakhstan, seeking a Problem-solving Initiative (PSI) and Compliance Review, regarding allegations of non-compliance with, inter alia, the Bank's 2003 Environmental Policy.

-The Eligibility Assessors have determined that the Complaint is eligible for a Compliance Review under the PCM's 2014 Rules of Procedure (PCM RPs) 24-29.
+The Eligibility Assessors have determined that the Complaint is eligible for a PSI to resolve issues under the PCM's 2014 Rules of Procedure (PCM RPs) 24-26, 28-29.
 The Complaint:

-- (i) has been filed within prescribed timeframes; - (ii) describes the PCM functions requested; - (iii) describes the outcomes sought; - (iv) provides adequate information relating to communications with the Bank and Client; - (v) raises issues that fall within the scope of the responsibility of the Bank; - (vi) raises issues that are more than a technical violation of a Relevant EBRD Policy, namely the 2003 Environmental Policy and the 2011 Public Information Policy; - (vii) raises the Bank's role in monitoring client commitments under the Policy; - (viii) is not disqualified under any criteria set forth in PCM RP 28.
+- (i) has been filed within prescribed timeframes; - (ii) describes the PCM functions requested; - (iii) describes the outcomes sought; - (iv) provides adequate information relating to communications with the Bank and Client; - (v) raises issues that are appropriate for a PSI and the Eligibility Assessors consider that a PSI is likely to have a positive effect; - (vi) is not disqualified under any criteria set forth in PCM RP 28.